-SCRAM Systems is the only technology company providing OPTIONS in alcohol monitoring to help you manage a wider range of alcohol clients and reduce risks to your community.
+SCRAM Systems provides the solutions you need to manage the full range of alcohol clients in your program and reduce risks to your community.
 OPTIONS support best-practices by enabling courts and agencies to:

 Higher-risk/higher-need alcohol clients frequently abuse alcohol, or are alcohol addicted or dependent.
 These clients require more intensive supervision to reduce the risk of reoffense.
 SCRAM Continuous Alcohol Monitoring addresses the risks of these clients by eliminating testing gaps and enforcing Sober Days.
 Continuous Alcohol Monitoring is also the only monitoring technology that has been empirically shown to support long-term behavior change—a key to reducing recidivism.

-Lower- and mid-level alcohol clients misuse or occasionally abuse alcohol, but they can actually experience negative outcomes when supervision isn’t proportional for their level of offense.
+Lower- and mid-level alcohol clients can actually experience negative outcomes when supervision isn’t proportional for their level of offense.
 Over-supervision and overly-harsh penalties can interfere with the client’s job and family—two important support systems that help these clients get back on track.
 SCRAM Remote Breath provides an appropriate way to track sobriety in offenders who pose less of a risk to the community.

 In contrast, because it ensures 24/7 compliance and eliminates the need for client action, SCRAM CAM is an appropriate step-up sanction for lower-risk clients who violate breath testing with alcohol consumption or missed tests.

-And because SCRAM CAM and Remote Breath are part of the SCRAM Systems Program Management Center, you’ll have one integrated system for all your monitored clients and the same 24/7 Customer Support, Product Training, Court Support, and client compliance analytics that you’ve come to expect from SCRAM Systems.
+And because SCRAM CAM and Remote Breath are part of the SCRAM Systems suite of monitoring tools, you’ll have one integrated system for all your monitored clients and the same 24/7 Customer Support, Product Training, Court Support, and client compliance analytics that you’ve come to expect.